 - Become an expert on a specific subject: rent documentaries, read books, and use Google Scholar to do free online research on a certain subject.
 Ancient Greece?
 Bird watching?
 History of golf?
 Research and learn all about whatever interests you.

 - Make some gifts the old fashioned way.
-Knit or crochet a baby blanket for someone who's expecting a baby soon, needlepoint something to decorate the baby's nursery, or make advance holiday gifts.
+Knit or crochet a baby blanket for someone who's expecting a baby soon, needlepoint a gift, or make advance holiday gifts.
+Doing something with your hands while listening to an audio-book can be truly relaxing.

 - Learn the almost-lost art of lace making.